 Rabbi Benjamin David

-Benjamin David is the senior rabbi at Adath Emanu-El in Mt Laurel, New Jersey.
+Benjamin David is the rabbi at Reform Congregation Keneseth Israel in Elkins Park, Pennsylvania.
 He is a respected teacher, writer, and leader within the Reform Movement.

 The son of Rabbi Jerome and Peggy David, Rabbi David was born in Philadelphia and grew up in Cherry Hill, New Jersey.
 He graduated Phi Beta Kappa from Muhlenberg College in 1999 before enrolling in the Hebrew Union-College Jewish Institute of Religion.
 As a rabbinic student, he taught widely, and worked with students of all ages at Shaaray Tefila of Manhattan, the 92nd Street Y, the Jewish Guild for the Blind, and Temple Beth Am of Monessen.
 As a student he won multiple awards in the fields of midrash and Talmud and co-founded a literary review, Davar Aher.
 He was ordained from the New York campus of HUC-JIR in 2004.